babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/become-validator.md

 ---
 id: become-validator
-sidebar_label: Becoming a Validator
+sidebar_label: Become a Validator
 hide_table_of_contents: true
 ---

-# Becoming a Validator
+# Become a Validator

 Learn how to become a Validator for Babylon.